4. Locking mechanism

 In response to the growing demand for higher density connector markets, many manufacturers are developing standard, off-the-shelf high-density connector solutions.
 When the connector needs to meet a specific application and the output is limited, this solution is Effective and feasible.

 However, the development of standard high-density connector products will be targeted.
-Connector manufacturers
+Electrical connectors manufacturers

 must consider a variety of characteristics when developing to meet a wide range of application requirements and budget constraints, including materials, plating characteristics, cost, pin count, creepage distances and gaps, service life, operating voltage, and the same Whether the signal and power in LAYOUT are the same, or add features such as locking mechanism, shielding, sealing, polarization, color coding, etc., and maximize cost-effectiveness.